 |Cedar Island, NY|

 Description: Cedar Island Lighthouse stands sentinel at the end of a lengthy sand spit that protrudes from the bluff at Cedar Point State Park and guards the entrance to Sag Harbor Bay.
-When it was originally built, the lighthouse was on Cedar Island, named for the small stand of trees on the otherwise barren island, but the Great Hurricane of 1938 filled in the 200-yard gap between the island and the shore, turning it into a peninsula now known as Cedar Point.
+When originally built, the lighthouse was on Cedar Island, named for the small stand of trees on the otherwise barren island, but the Great Hurricane of 1938 filled in the 200-yard gap between the island and the shore, turning it into a peninsula now known as Cedar Point.

 Cedar Island stood in the passageway between the south fork of Long Island and Shelter Island, making it hazardous for ships in the area.
 The light’s purpose was to guide whalers and other ships into Northwest Bay and the port of Sag Harbor, which was a thriving whaling port in the early part of the nineteenth century.
 To mark the numerous shoals and other hidden hazards, the town’s whaling fleet began to place stake lights around Sag Harbor as early as 1810, and in 1838, the federal government joined the cause, purchasing Cedar Island from the town of East Hampton for a new lighthouse.

 After Captain Howland supplied the lighthouse in 1850, he wrote: “With the exception of the house being leaky, it is in good order.
 Lantern is very leaky.
 It wants, no doubt, reputtying, which I think will make it tight.
 An attempt has been made to protect the island from washing away by a wooden fence or breakwater.
 I am fearful that it will not prove effectual.”
 The island was around two acres at that time, but constant erosion reduced that by half in less than seventy years.
 Several tons of riprap had been put in place when the lighthouse was built, and between 1903 and 1906, 6,600 more tons of rock were added.